Learn the basics with a private lesson

 A unique feature of pickleball is the non-volley zone (NVZ), or ‘kitchen’ as it’s commonly known.
 The creators of the game soon realized that allowing players to smash balls while close to the net made the game too combative.

-So, they introduced the kitchen zone, the 7-foot area on each side of the net where players must let the ball bounce once before returning it.
+So, they introduced the non-volley zone (i.e. "the kitchen").
+This is the 7" area on each side of the net where players must let the ball bounce once before returning it.
 Here are some of the most important pickleball kitchen rules:

 • You can’t volley while any part of your body is inside the kitchen (including the line)